unoptimalsuperstructure/VisuAL-1/README.md

 - PyQt6

 ## What to expect for the next update
-Next version: v0.1.3a - Loading and saving JSON files via a localhost MongoDB database + TLS for creating a polygon and using it to form pyramids and prisms.
+Next version: v0.1.3b - Loading and saving shapes as JSON files via a localhost MongoDB database

 # 2D Image Processing